What is Null in Python?

 Conclusion

 None has a distinctive status in Python language.
-It’s a preferred baseline value because many algorithms treat it as an exceptional value.
+It’s a preferred baseline value because many algorithms treat it as exceptional.

-In such scenarios, it can be used as the flag to signal that the condition requires some special handling such as the setting of the default value.
+In such scenarios, it can be used as the flag to signal that the condition requires some special handling, such as setting the default value.

-If you didn’t find what you were looking, then do suggest us in the comments below.
+If you didn’t find what you were looking for, then do suggest us in the comments below.
 We will be more than happy to add that.

 It’s useful to me